dakusui/jcunit/src/site/markdown/features/FSM-draft.md

 JCUnit's FSM support uses a 'modified' Mealy Machine as a basic model of SUT.
 Mealy Machine is also known as a finite state transducer.
 [Wikipedia article](http://en.wikipedia.org/wiki/Mealy_machine)

-We can consider a certain system as a finite state machine, but in testing, outputs of it matter and we must verify them.
+We can consider a software system as a finite state machine, but in testing, outputs of it matter and we must verify them.
 So, simple FSM model, which doesn't have outputs is not enough powerful to describe the specification of the system under test.